Garuda descended on the Indraloka (the land of Indra), in

 place where the Amrita was kept.

 Seeing that the pot of Amrita was surrounded on all sides by fire, Garuda assumed hundreds of mouths and filled them with waters of many rivers.
 Returning with great speed, he extinguished the fire with that water.
-After extinguishing the fire, he assumed a tiny form with the intention of entering into the place where the Amrita was kept.
+After extinguishing the fire, he assumed a tiny form, with the intention of entering into the place where the Amrita was kept.

-As Garuda entered the place, he saw that a wheel of sharp steel razors revolving incessantly near the pot of Amrita.
-The instrument had been devised by the gods for cutting into pieces all intruders attempting to take away the Amrita.
+As Garuda entered the place, he saw a wheel of sharp steel razors revolving incessantly near the pot of Amrita.
+The instrument had been devised by the gods for cutting into pieces all intruders attempting to take away Amrita.

 Seeing that the pot of Amrita was surrounded on all sides by fire, Garuda assumed hundreds of mouths and filled them with waters of many rivers.
 Returning with great speed, he extinguished the fire with that water.
-After extinguishing the fire, he assumed a tiny form with the intention of entering into the place where the Amrita was kept.
+After extinguishing the fire, he assumed a tiny form, with the intention of entering into the place where the Amrita was kept.

-As Garuda entered the place, he saw that a wheel of sharp steel razors revolving incessantly near the pot of Amrita.
-The instrument had been devised by the gods for cutting into pieces all intruders attempting to take away the Amrita.
+As Garuda entered the place, he saw a wheel of sharp steel razors revolving incessantly near the pot of Amrita.
+The instrument had been devised by the gods for cutting into pieces all intruders attempting to take away Amrita.

 would instantly be reduced to ashes.